 *We recommend allowing 3 to 4 days for this off-the-beaten-track adventure.

 Tilt your seat back and listen to the low roll and rhythmic click-clacking of the world famous Polar Bear Express as it transports you through a vast, impenetrable wall of black spruce and tamarack.
 Serving as both a passenger and cargo train the Polar Bear Express has represented the lifeline of the lower James Bay region since its introduction in 1964.
 While you sit back and relax, be sure to keep an eye out for wildlife and expansive views of the Abitibi and Moose Rivers.
 Leather seats, electrical/USB outlets, and well-appointed dining cars are sure to keep both the wide-eyed traveller and local commuter alike comfortable during the 4.5-hour ride between the Towns of Cochrane and Moosonee, the end of the rail line.

 Located approximately 19 km southwest of James Bay, the communities of Moosonee and Moose Factory are home to more than 3,500 people.
 Separated by the northern fork of the Moose River, a continuous stream of boats ferry people between the mainland community of Moosonee and the island community of Moose Factory.
 Vessels range in size from small canoe style boats to a large ferry capable of providing passage to 50+ voyagers and their vehicles.

 Where to Stay

-Both Moosonee and Moose Factory offer a selection of lodges, guesthouses, privately owned suits and campgrounds.
+Both Moosonee and Moose Factory offer a selection of lodges, guesthouses, privately owned suites and campgrounds.
 Booking your accommodation in advance is advised as space can be limited.
 The Cree Village Ecolodge is an excellent “basecamp” for your adventures.
 The lodge offers top notch facilities so that guests may experience all the creature comforts even if the weather isn’t cooperating.
 Environmentally minded guests can rest easy as the lodge boasts the impressive “Eco” designation from The International Ecotourism Society (TIES) meaning that every effort is made to reduce the environmental impact of this facility.

 If a back-to-basics experience is what you are looking for then look no further than Tidewater Provincial Park.
 Tidewater offers 10 large campsites directly along the shore of the Moose River offering spectacular sunset views of the river and town of Moosonee.